pwilmart/PAW_pipeline/README.md

 These lists demonstrate that even a basic processing pipeline will involve several steps.
 A robust pipeline will keep these step separate to allow greater flexibility and to allow inspection of the data in between steps for quality control.

 ## Pipeline Steps
 The PAW pipeline is an actual pipeline.
 The steps are modular and separate by design.

+![PAW workflow diagram(images/PAW_workflow.png)

 Each step is listed below by the name of the Python script.
 Each step has a link to dedicated documentation pages.

 * [`msconvert_GUI.py`](docs/msconvert_GUI.md) - Conversion of RAW files
   - also `MSConvert_GUI_guide.pptx`